superduperfantastic/blog/_posts/2017-09-25-getty-villa-moment-superfish.md

 {:.center}
 ![Getty Villa]({{site.url}}/assets/posts/getty-villa-moment-superfish-06.jpg "Getty Villa - walkway ceiling"){:width="49%"} ![Getty Villa]({{site.url}}/assets/posts/getty-villa-moment-superfish-07.jpg "Getty Villa - walkway ceiling"){:width="49%"}

-The Outer Peristyle was still under renovation during our visit, so I know we'll have to revisit for the full effect.
+By the time we were finished, it was already the mid-afternoon.
+The Outer Peristyle was still under renovation during our visit, so I know we'll have to revisit.
 For $15 parking, it's a lovely way to spend several hours of the day.

 >### Visit the Getty Villa
 >